xenotopia/-SUBDIRECTORY-/index.md

 ---
 layout: default
-title: "Altair Visualizations"
+title: "Building Inventory Visualizations"
 ---

-# Altair Visualizations for Building Inventory Dataset
+# Visualizations for Building Inventory Dataset

-Welcome to the visualization project page!
-Below are the visualizations I created using Python, Altair, and Vega-Lite.

 ## Visualization 1: Building Types
 This bar chart shows the count of different building types in the dataset.